-Demography and management of a typical herd of Western Europe has been depicted in the model.
-All-year round calving was represented in the model.
-All male calves were sold from the 2nd to the 4th week after birth.
-All female calves remained in the herd.
-Our model contained 5 animal groups: unweaned calves (female cattle below 10 weeks of age), weaned calves (female cattle below one year of age), young heifers (female cattle from one year to 1st service), heifers (female cattle from 1st service to 1st calving), and cows (adult females).
+In the model, only the characteristics required to accurately represent Map transmission were considered in the population dynamics.
+The demographics and management of a typical Western European herd were depicted.
+Calving occurred year round; all male calves were sold between the $2^{nd}$ and $4^{th}$ week after birth while all female calves remained in the herd.
+Animals were organized into five age-based groups: unweaned calves (female cattle <10 weeks of age), weaned calves (female cattle from weaning to 1 year of age), young heifers (female cattle from 1 year to first service), heifers (female cattle from first service to first calving), and cows (adult females).
 Each group could shed Map in their faeces and contaminate associated environments.

-Following separation from the dam, calves were housed individually for 2 weeks before being moved to group pens.
-They remained in the same group pen until weaning at 10 weeks of age, when they were moved to another group pen.
-Cattle of less than 1 year of age could not be housed in the same pen as adults.
+Following separation from the dam, individual calves were housed alone for 2 weeks before being moved to group pens.
+They remained in the same group pen until weaning at 10 weeks of age, when they were moved to a different group pen.
+Cattle <1 year of age could not be housed in the same pen as adults.

-Sales of heifers before their first calving could occur to regulate the size of the herd.
-The mean culling rate of adults was $x_A = 35.5\%$ irrespective of the reason of culling, but varied between parities (Expert opinion, 3 experts having published on culling in several observational studies).
-Deaths were included in these culling rates.
+Heifers could be sold before their first calving to regulate herd size.
+The mean culling rate of adults was 35.5% ( $x_A$ ) irrespective of the reason for culling, and varied between parities (the culling rate was chosen based on the opinion of three experts who regularly analyse French national databases on culling).
+Deaths were included in this culling rate.